Discover the 11 most popular chat protocols and services that keep us connected and find out how to pick the right service for you.

 Launched in 2011 by Google, WebRTC is a communication protocol built for web browsers.
 The protocol supports video calls, but this functionality requires a separate server.
 The protocol has significant appeal for software companies looking to build their online services.

 IRC is often considered the chat platform that made the rise of messaging platforms platform.
+Established in 1988, IRC is one of the oldest Internet services.
 According to one estimate, IRC once had over a million users in the early 2000s.
 While IRC still has some niche uses and specialized communities, it is much closer to email in spirit than a true chat platform.

 As a form of communication, XMPP can support various uses and optional features.
 Since it is much less well-known than apps like Google Talk or Facebook Chat, you may have to plan for additional training time to help your users adopt the platform.

 Unlike the other messaging protocols covered above, MQTT is best suited for a specific type of device.
 MQTT is best used for Internet of Things (IoT) devices and applications.
 For example, an industrial device at a factory might need the ability to send messages about the temperature or pressure of a specific piece of equipment.
 MQTT is an excellent choice for that use case.
-MQTT is generally not well suited for consumer software applications.
+MQTT is not a good choice for consumers.

 The relatively weak out-of-box security features are another drawback.
 Fortunately, this problem can be mitigated by working with security providers.
 If this drawback is neglected in your implementation, you may introduce more risk into your environment.